God and Stephen Hawking. Is Quantum Cosmology God’s Undertaker?

 “Hawking and Hartle interpreted their wave function of the universe as giving the probability for the universe to appear from nothing.
 However, this is not a correct interpretation, since the normalisation presupposes a universe, not nothing.”[vi]

-Similarly, a universe with certain possible properties precedes the mathematical procedures that produce a solution to the Wheeler-DeWitt equation — a universal wave function that assigns definite probabilities to the different possible attributes the universe could possess.
+This is why all these quantum cosmology models, no matter how sophisticated, seem to start with a universe already “in play” in some vague sense.
+A universe with certain possible properties precedes the mathematical procedures that produce a solution to the Wheeler-DeWitt equation—a universal wave function that assigns definite probabilities to the different possible attributes the universe could possess.
+So, while these models offer interesting insights into the universe’s developmental stages, they appear to start from a point where the universe, in some form, already exists.

-In his influential work, “The Grand Design,” Stephen Hawking proposes a thought-provoking idea: “Because there is a law such as gravity, the universe can and will create itself from nothing.
+In his work, “The Grand Design,” Stephen Hawking proposes a thought-provoking idea: “Because there is a law such as gravity, the universe can and will create itself from nothing.
 Spontaneous creation is the reason there is something rather than nothing, why the universe exists, why we exist.
 It is not necessary to invoke God to light the blue touch paper and set the universe going.”
 Similarly, Lawrence M. Krauss, drawing inspiration from Alexander Vilenkin’s work, argues that “The laws themselves require our universe to come into existence, to develop and evolve.”

 “Does this mean that the laws are not mere descriptions of reality and can have an independent existence of their own?
 In the absence of space, time, and matter, what tablets could they be written upon?
 The laws are expressed in the form of mathematical equations.
 If the medium of mathematics is the mind, does this mean that mind should predate the universe?”[vii]

-- Mathematics is a post-universal mental phenomenon.
+1. Mathematics is a post-universal mental phenomenon.
 It is merely a useful description of reality, which is not fundamentally mathematical.

-- Mathematics exists prior to the universe in an abstract, immaterial realm independent of mind.
+2. Mathematics exists prior to the universe in an abstract, immaterial realm independent of mind.

-- Mathematics is a mental phenomenon and exists prior to the universe.
+3. Mathematics is a mental phenomenon and exists prior to the universe.

-- There is no logical reason to believe the contents of an abstract realm independent of mind would be accessible to minds.
+2. There is no logical reason to believe the contents of an abstract realm independent of mind would be accessible to minds.
 As mathematics is accessible to our minds, this rules out the second conception.

-- Mathematics is a mental phenomenon and the universe fundamentally conforms to mathematical principles, so this fits with the third conception.
+3. Mathematics is a mental phenomenon and the universe fundamentally conforms to mathematical principles, so this fits with the third conception.

 Of course, here we’re going well beyond the realms of empirical observation and scientific inquiry into deeply speculative philosophy.
-However, the argument is that the concept of a transcendent Mind is a reasonable extension of the cosmological data, and provides a more logically robust explanation for the universe than abstract, mindless mathematics.
+But the argument is that the concept of a transcendent Mind is a reasonable extension of the cosmological data, and provides a more logically robust explanation for the universe than abstract, mindless mathematics.

 The existence of a mind capable of conceiving complex mathematical concepts and the existence of a cosmos that operates on these principles are not coincidental, as it would be if mathematics pre-existed in an abstract, mindless realm.
-It is logical to hold that this alignment points toward a universe that is a product of an intelligent mind, and that our minds are therefore somehow attuned (or attracted) to this underlying order.
+It makes sense to hold that this alignment points toward a universe that is a product of an intelligent mind, and that our minds are therefore somehow attuned (or attracted) to this underlying order.

 Between Speculation and Certainty: Stephen Hawking’s Contributions and the Debate on Quantum Cosmology